Bees and wasps of the family Sphecidae (sand wasps, mud daubers, and other thread-waisted wasps) belong to the Super-family Apoidea.

 Preys on the caterpillar of the Cabbage Butterfly.

-Commonly refered to as velvet ants or "cow killer" ants these are actually female wasps that do not have wings, 50 species of these wasps are found within Florida.
+Commonly referred to as velvet ants or "cow killer" ants these are actually female wasps that do not have wings, 50 species of these wasps are found within Florida.

 The severity of the sting reportedly varies significantly across the different species and among individuals of a species as well.
 The species Dasymutilla occidentalis in particular has earned the reputation as the "cow killer" with its particularly painful sting.